alastairtree/python-cli-devenv-and-ci-sample/README.md

 This repository demonstrates an opinionated setup for a python command line app.
 It shows how to

-- configures the VS Code IDE for east python3 based development, including testing and linting
+- configure the VS Code IDE for easy  python3 based development, including testing and linting
 - a docker based development environment
 - package management and python version tooling
 - continuous integration using GitHub including unit tests and code coverage